Skill Demand Index

 Which roles need Programmatic Advertising most:

-Other positions drive 100% of demand.
-Skills commonly paired with Programmatic Advertising include DSPs Management and KPI Management.
+Marketing positions drive 60% of demand.
+Other also frequently list Programmatic Advertising as a requirement.
+Skills commonly paired with Programmatic Advertising include KPI Management and Financial Acumen.

 Depth Level Distribution